A Robust Approach for LiDAR-Inertial Odometry Without Sensor-Specific Modeling: Experimental Evaluation

 For the \legkilo dataset (see \tabref{tab:leg_kilo_results}), the ``Indoor'' and ``Running'' sequences are both shorter than 100\,m so the RPE metric, even with 1\,-\,100\,m intervals, is not applicable.
 Here, the ATE metric alone can give insight into both global drift and local consistency.
 KISS-ICP shows poor results, reflecting that the constant velocity model is not well applicable here. \legkilo~\cite{ou2024ral} gives the best results on this dataset.
 This approach is based on LIO-SAM~\cite{shan2020iros} and incorporates quadruped leg kinematics and foot contact height measurements.
 These additional sensor requirements lead to a strong performance on legged robots but also prevent the method from being applied to the other datasets.
 Our approach is purely \lidar-inertial and we show the next-best performance after \legkilo.

-Furthermore, to show the robustness of our approach, we report results of our system on the DigiForests dataset.
-The forest environment here is challenging and cluttered, with dense vegetation and thick tree canopies leading to noisy range measurements.
-We achieve an average APE of~0.14\,m and average RPE of 0.89\% over the entire dataset~(13 sequences).
-We note that the reference trajectories here are obtained with a VILENS-SLAM system~\cite{tao2025ijrr} and we obtain our results with purely an odometry approach.
-A qualitative result of our odometry in a forest environment is shown in~\figref{fig:motivation}, where additionally the robot platform\blind{~\cite{jelavic2022icraws}} is again different from that in the DigiForests dataset.
-We provide further qualitative results of our system on our GitHub webpage.
+\tre{We report results on the DigiForests dataset in~\tabref{tab:digiforests_reults}.} The forest environment here is challenging and cluttered, with dense vegetation and thick tree canopies leading to noisy range measurements. \tre{ The dataset provides multiple sequences recorded across three different seasons, and we report average results for each season in~\tabref{tab:digiforests_reults}.
+Especially, the first season provides an additionally challenging situation as the \lidar is mounted at a 45 degree inclination on the sensor setup.
+KISS-ICP fails on almost all sequences in this dataset. \fastliotwo as well fails on three of seven sequences in the first season, and on all sequences in the second season.
+It achieves the best results on the third season, but it is also close to our approach and DLIO.
+Our approach and DLIO provide consistent results across the full dataset, with our approach outperforming DLIO on two of three seasons. } We note that the reference trajectories are obtained with the VILENS-SLAM system~\cite{tao2025ijrr} and \tre{all approaches reported here are purely odometry}.
+A qualitative result of our odometry in a forest environment is shown in~\figref{fig:motivation}, where additionally the robot platform is again different from that in the DigiForests dataset.

+\tre{In~\tabref{tab:helipr_ablation}, we present results on the HeLiPR dataset using the Aeva Aeries II and Livox Avia sensors, which feature challenging scanning patterns, with especially the Aeva being a low field-of-view solid-state LiDAR.
+No single odometry performs clearly better than others on this dataset.
+DLIO struggles on the Bridge sequences but performs best on the Town Aeva sequences. \fastliotwo achieves the best results on Bridge sequences, while KISS-ICP and our approach are among the best on the Roundabout and Town sequences.
+Importantly, ours is the only approach that performs consistently and without failures across all datasets presented thus far.
+Note that ``Ours\tres{, no-DD''} in~\tabref{tab:helipr_ablation} is an ablation variant discussed in the next section.}

+\tre{To further show the robustness of our approach, we report results of our system on the DRZ Living Lab drone dataset~\cite{quenzel2021iros}.
+We achieve an average APE of~0.05\,m and average RPE of 2.64\% over the entire dataset~(9 sequences), which features rapid and dynamic maneuvers by the drone.
+Our results are competetive with those reported by Quenzel~\etalcite{quenzel2021iros} in their work.
+The experiments presented in this section support our first claim that our method achieves pose tracking accuracy on par or better than state-of-the-art \lidar-inertial odometry systems. }